SunnySuite/Sunny.jl/docs/src/structure-factor.md

 ## Calculations with spin wave theory

-Calculation of the dynamical structure factor with linear [`SpinWaveTheory`](@ref) is relatively straightforward and efficient.
+Calculating the dynamical structure factor with linear [`SpinWaveTheory`](@ref) is relatively straightforward and efficient.
 In the traditional approach, quantum spin operators are expressed as Holstein-Primakoff bosons, and dynamical correlations can be calculated to leading order in inverse powers of the quantum spin-$s$.
 Sunny also supports a multi-flavor boson generalization of this theory, which can offer more accurate treatment of multipolar spin fluctuations.
-Another feature in Sunny is [`SpiralSpinWaveTheory`](@ref), which enables calculations for generalized spiral order.
+[`SpinWaveTheorySpiral`](@ref) is a variant of `SpinWaveTheory` that supports generalized spiral order, with possibly incommensurate propagation wavevectors.
 Finally, the experimental module [`SpinWaveTheoryKPM`](@ref) implements [spin wave calculations using the kernel polynomial method](https://arxiv.org/abs/2312.0834).
 In this approach, the computational cost scales linearly in the magnetic cell size.
 Motivation for studying systems with large magnetic cells include systems with long-wavelength structures, or